annaesvensson/yellow-help/readme.md

 ## How to use the help

 The help is available on your website as `http://website/help/`.
 The help shows you how to make small websites, wikis and blogs.
-Here you will find instructions on how to customise your website using settings, extensions, HTML and CSS.
+Here you will find instructions on how to customise your website using extensions, system settings, HTML and CSS.
 For developers and designers there is information on what can be done with the API.
 It's recommended to install the [highlight extension](https://github.com/annaesvensson/yellow-highlight), [search extension](https://github.com/annaesvensson/yellow-search), [toc extension](https://github.com/annaesvensson/yellow-toc) together with the help extension.
 Then you will have the same package as the [help on the official website](https://datenstrom.se/yellow/help/).

 ## How to improve the help